ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_14.md

 ## What have I done last week

--   Worked on...
--   Worked on...
--   Changed....
+-  Did some modifications in backend for responses such as error messages.
+-  Test out our codes with the test runner

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   Do documentation for our project.
+-   Edit codes if needed.
+-   Fill up any markdowns if needed.

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+-   The test runner if cool!